mevolkan/beyond-legacy-resources/README.md

 ## License
 This plugin is open source and available under the GNU General Public License v2.0 or later.
 See the LICENSE file for more details.

+## To do
+- Add activation and deactivation functions to rewrite/flush urls
+- Add support for block editor
+- Add different template layouts
+- Add configuration options for the templates